kelvinuk/webcam/README.md

 When the system has taken 20 photos, the system would stop recording, clean up resources allocation and leave the recording page.
 Back to gallery home page, the video recording page would be destroyed.

-We provide autosizing method to put all resizable photos in the gallary.
-However, the original samples are preserved.
-They can be sent back to the server.

 Configurable Parameters
 ```